 Seals through light on Harappan external contact.
 A cylindrical seal of Mesopotamia civilization was found at Mohenjodaro.
 Persian Gulf seal was found at Lothal.
 These seals confirm that Harappan maintained trade & commercial relations with these regions.
 Seals through light on various dimensions of the religious life of Harappan civilization.

-The materials of which seals are made reveal the material culture of Harappan civilization.
+The materials from which seals are made reveal the material culture of the Harappan civilization.
 Uniformity found among various Harappan settlements indicates that civilization was administered by the central authority.

 Harappan cities are divided into two parts – known as upper town & lower town.
 There was open ground between the two.
 The lower town was located east of the upper town.
 Only at Dholavira (Gujarat), the city was divided into 3 parts.
 There was a middle town located between the upper town & lower town.